Top 10 Emerging Technologies That Will Define the Next Decade

 While the potential of quantum computing is immense, there are significant challenges to overcome:

 1. Hardware Limitations: Quantum computers require extremely low temperatures and are prone to errors due to decoherence.
+Developing stable, scalable quantum processors remains a major engineering challenge.

 2. Software Development: Writing algorithms for quantum computers is fundamentally different from classical programming.